kegg/docs/idiot.md

 ### RTFM

 You know what RTFM stands for right?
-Well it stands for <em>Read The Fucking Manual</em>.
+Well it stands for *Read The Fucking Manual*.
 Oh that offended you?
 I'm sorry.
 Well you should follow its advice.
 It's more than advice though really.
 You should really read the manual.
 You have a question about the programming language you're learning?
 You have a book right?
 If you don't have a book how are you learning the language to begin with?
 Go read that manual.
 Search through it.
 You'll find the answer.
 If not?
 Steps one and two above should be very useful.
 Guess what!
 There's a reason you have a manual.
-So you can <em>read</em> it!
+So you can *read* it!

 Please refer back to your manuals on a regular basis.
 They tend to get lonely after not ever being read.
 Don't think you're smarter than the book.
 You aren't there yet. *Trust me on this*.